Translate

 Searching for food in the freshly flooded grassland.

-Many of them, starting to show their rusty red breeding plumage.
+Many of them are starting to show their rusty red breeding plumage.

-With it still raining we moved on to towards the industrial port of Huelva and the Odiel marshes.
+With it still raining, we moved to the industrial port of Huelva and the Odiel marshes.

 This is the Western extreme of the Doñana.

-The breeding Spoonbills and other waders are to be found feeding in them, at the low tide.
+The breeding Spoonbills and other waders are feeding in them at the low tide.

-When the wind is blowing the inner harbour side can be excellent for seabirds and waders.
+When the wind blows, the inner harbour side can be excellent for seabirds and waders.

 Here, Audouins Gull's shelter from the wind.